 Effectiveness: Desmopressin is not effective in controlling excessive urination caused by kidney disease, psychiatric conditions, low blood potassium, or high blood calcium.

 Fluid and electrolyte balance: Fluid intake should be adjusted in order to reduce the possibility of water retention and low levels of sodium in the blood, especially in children and seniors.
 Talk to your doctor about how much fluid intake is appropriate for you or your child.
-People who are taking this medication will be monitored closely by their doctor.
+People who are taking this medication should be closely monitored by their doctor.
 Stop taking this medication and get medical attention if you have symptoms of low sodium in the blood such as headache, nausea, or vomiting.

-Nasal problems: People who have nasal conditions such as inflammation of the nose, scarring, or swelling may not completely absorbed the medication.
+Nasal problems: People who have nasal conditions such as inflammation of the nose, scarring, or swelling may not completely absorb the medication.
 In these circumstances, the desmopressin nasal solution should not be used.
 Talk to your doctor about alternatives you can use.

 Tolerance: There are reports of changes in response to the medication over time, usually when the medication has been used for longer than 6 months.
 Some people may experience decreased responsiveness, while others may experience a shortened duration of effect.
 If you notice this, contact your doctor.